Transport Kuala Lumpur, than to move on

 The urban transport system of Kuala Lumpur is well developed and is constantly evolving, although at first glance it can seem very confusing and complicated.
 Your choice, you can take advantage of the rail (consisting in turn of several types of transport), a system of buses, taxis.

 The main company that covers all types of public transport, is RAPID-KL (Rangkaian Pengangkutan Integrasi Deras Sdn Bhd).
 It includes three underground lines, Skytrain LRT line, a new Skytrain MRT, monorail, and bus network.
 To understand all this diversity, you can use the route planner on the website https://www.myrapid.com.my/plan-my-journeyand map routes http://www.myrapid.com.my/rail/routes.
-Also available for download and install a number of informal applications.
+Also available for downloading and installing a few unofficial apps maps.

 Buses, monorail and the LRT possible in a single pass RAPID-KL or using the card Touch n Go.
 But if you're in town for a couple of days, it makes little sense in them, and it will be cheaper to use single tickets that are purchased before you travel from any station vending machines.

 Also a very attractive option is the KL TravelPass.
 It includes the trip from the airport by Aeroexpress ARL, and unlimited movement for all city subway (LRT, MRT and monorail) within two days.
 Such tickets are sold in the ticket office of the Aeroexpress to the airport and on the ground floor of KL Sentral.
 Cost 70 ringgit (Aeroexpress to one side) and 115 (Aeroexpress to both sides).